sharetribe/flex-docs/src/docs/concepts-development/microcopy/index.md

 ```

 Starting from 2022-05, marketplace operators can modify the wording of
-the translations in Flex Console.
+the microcopy in Flex Console.
 This means that operators can make
 changes to the marketplace texts without the need for code changes.
 In
-addition, the same translations can now be used from several different
+addition, the same microcopy can now be used from several different
 client applications, making it easier to make centralized changes.

 ![Simple Console translation](./translation_simple.png)

-## How translations are handled in Flex
+## How microcopy are handled in Flex

-With Console-editable translations, Flex introduces a concept of
+With Console-editable microcopy, Flex introduces a concept of
 [assets](/references/assets/).
 Assets provide a way to define
 marketplace content and configurations using JSON files without needing
 to include the actual content in the client application codebase.